 The project name is an important consideration of the project.
-If project managers are left up to their own choices, they will name the project whatever is comfortable for them.
+If given the option of naming a project, project managers will name the project whatever is comfortable for them.
 The name that is chosen is not necessarily comfortable for other users and viewers of the project schedule.
-It should be considered how the project name will be used.
+Consideration should be given around how the project name will and should be used.
 Each organization should have a naming convention for projects.

 Popular poor choices for project names: